ONLY open to fully vaccinated volunteers for now, though the situation is rapidly changing

 Arranging Your Airfare

-Globe Aware representatives will meet you at our meet-up location at a central hotel in Accra at 11:00 AM the first Saturday of your program.
+Globe Aware representatives will meet you at our meet-up location at a central hotel in Accra at 11:00 AM on the first Sunday of your program.
 From the airport, it is roughly a $5-$10 USD taxi ride.
 The drive to Ho will take around 3 hours.
 At the end of your week, we will drop you off in central Accra.
 It is the responsibility of the volunteer to get themselves back to the airport from there.
 Please do not book flights out of Accra earlier than 11:00 AM.

 Safety and Security